Updated November 25, 2020

 How can you protect yourself from COVID-19?

-At this time, there’s no vaccine for COVID-19, but there are ways to protect yourself and your family from exposure to the virus.
+There’s no vaccine approved yet for COVID-19 for pregnant women, but there are ways to protect yourself and your family from exposure to the virus.
 The best way to prevent getting sick is to avoid being exposed to the virus.
 Here are some tips to help protect yourself from COVID-19 during pregnancy:

 Practice COVID-19 safety and social distancing recommendations: